mmihaipreda/dad-recap/WEB_README.md

 -   <strong>Authentication</strong> – who you are ?
 -   <strong>Authorization</strong> – what you want to do?

+In it’s simplest form, adding the `[Authorize]` attribute to a controller or action method will limit access to that controller or action method to users who are authenticated.
+That is, only users who are logged in will be able to access those controllers or action methods.

 2. Write an example for ASP.NET Core showing how we can restrict the access to all the actions in a controller only to authenticated users.